 Additionally, the downsizing of both personnel and budgets have posed obstacles to the re-establishment of a comprehensive small arms training program.
 Finally, popular misconceptions about the value of small arms and individual small arms marksmanship, brought about by recent anti-firearm propaganda campaigns, have also been to the detriment of marksmanship, even within the Armed Forces.

-The USNMT strives to rebuild the Navy’s small arms training program.
-Today, Team members constitute a core group of Sailors, proficient and ready to train other Sailors in a fundamental skill that professional- and citizen-soldiers used to establish America’s independence more than two centuries ago and defend that independence in subsequent wars around the globe, and that all who will defend it in the future should possess.
+Today, the USNMT strives to rebuild the Navy’s small arms training program with its Team members constituting a core group of Sailors who are proficient and ready to train other Sailors in a fundamental skill that professional- and citizen-soldiers used to establish America’s independence more than two centuries ago.

 The Navy is America’s “forward-deployed” force — the “tip of the spear” for U.S. military action anywhere in the world, at any time.
 The USNMT, through hosting the Fleet and All Navy matches, works to ensure that skilled marksmen are available for deployment upon every ship and submarine in the Fleet.